drtinkerer/k8s-confluent-schema-registry-and-gui/README.md

  Other important Environment variable being `SCHEMA_REGISTRY_KAFKASTORE_BOOTSTRAP_SERVERS` which needs to be provided with Kafka broker listeners addresse.
  `SCHEMA_REGISTRY_KAFKASTORE_TOPIC` will represent the Kafka topic where schemas are supposed to be stored.

+ # Deployment

+ To deploy, just apply
+ `kubectl apply -f k8manifests`

+ This will expose Schema registry service on arbitrary 30001 port and its corresponding GUI web application on port 30000 as NodePort services.